DBorhara/ttp-summer-2023/Assignments/Assignment9-ReactRouter.md

 ### LAB: Adding Debits and Credits

 Let's add some more features to our banking app, using the following `User Stories`!

-!!
-NEED NEW ENDPOINTS
-- The Debits index endpoint is located at `https://moj-api.herokuapp.com/debits`
+- The Debits index endpoint is located at `https://bank-of-react-bxbys1cq8-ajlapid718.vercel.app/debits`
-- The Credits index endpoint is located at `https://moj-api.herokuapp.com/credits`
+- The Credits index endpoint is located at `https://bank-of-react-bxbys1cq8-ajlapid718.vercel.app/credits`

 #### Updating the Account Balance